-Each student is required to file an Intent to Graduate application within the last 12 months of their program.
-Application forms are available on the Registrar's Office webpage.
-Submission of a complete Intent to Graduate application is what makes the student eligible for commencement ceremony communications and the conferral of their degree upon program completion.
+Each student is required to file an Intent to Graduate Form within the last 12 months of their program.
+This graduation application is available on the Registrar's Office webpage.
+Submission of a complete Intent to Graduate Form is what makes a student eligible for commencement ceremony communications and the conferral of their degree upon program completion.
+Students who have not submitted an Intent to Graduate risk not being conferred a degree (i.e. graduating) or losing the opportunity to specify how their name should appear on the diploma.